sureshgopala/sureshgopala/README.md

 - 👋 Hi, I’m @sureshgopala
 - 👀 I’m interested in software testing and working as an automation engineer.
-- 🌱 I’m currently learning javascript and automation technologies
+- 🌱 Having Hands On Experience with Java, Selenium, Java Script, Rest Assured, Cucumber, Cypress, Playwright.
 - 💞️ I’m looking to collaborate on new technologies on automation.
 - 📫 How to reach me : sureshgnie@gmail.com / +91-9845691093